 - Intimate Care Needs Policy

-- School Tour / Outings Policy
+- School Tour Policy

 - Guidelines for working with External Partners

-- Acceptable Usage Policy
+- Swimming Policy

-Appendix 3: Code of Best Practice
+Appendix 4: Summary of Codes of Best Practice

 Recruitment and selection of volunteers

 The Teaching Council arranges vetting for teachers newly appointed to the school before commencement of employment.
 Staff will be asked for copies of their vetting forms and these will be kept in the Principal’s office.
 New Garda Vetting Procedures apply for all employees / volunteers from 29th April 2016 – See Circular 0031/2016

 In addition, the child protection-related Statutory Declaration must be provided by all persons appointed to teaching and non-teaching positions of any duration.
 The school must obtain and view the original statutory declaration and retain a copy for its own records.